atenearesearchgroup/QCBalgorithm/README.md

 * Q1.
 ProductPopularity: considering a specific product (e.g., the product with *idProduct = '10'*), return the customers who have ordered it.
 With this query, the popularity of a product within the Amazon ordering network can be obtained.

-Gremlin query with simple pattern can be viewed following:
+Gremlin query with simple pattern is shown below:

 ```
 graph.traversal().V().as("user").out("orders").out("contains")